veeenu/sekiro-practice-tool/README.md

   enabled = "true"      # set to "false" (quotation marks included) to disable the tool debug = "false"       # unimplemented, no effect yet
 ```

-### Violating the speedrunning community's rules

-It is likely that the mod is not allowed in speedruns.
-To disable it, it is enough to set `enabled = "false"` under `settings`.
-The mod will start, read the setting, and then immediately exit without affecting the game.

 ## Building